 The Ross-Blakley Law Library reserves the right to refuse to accept a copying order if, in its judgment, fulfillment of the order would involve violation of copyright law.

 Physical loans are usually sent via U.S. Mail and can take up to 2 weeks to receive.
 Articles and other digital items are usually received within 1-3 days.

 We make every effort to obtain requested material as quickly as possible, but please be aware that we do not place rush requests except in extraordinary circumstances.

 How will I know when my requested item is available?

 Loans: You will recieve an email notification when the requested item is available to be checked out.

-Requested material for faculty is delivered to your law school mailbox.
+ILL books for faculty are delivered to your law school mailbox.